joreilly86/Flocode-Engineering-Insights-Substack/README.md

 ## 📌 About

 This repository contains supplemental code examples, datasets, and additional resources corresponding to posts from Flocode's Substack.
 Flocode aims to demystify the world of coding for engineers, emphasizing efficiency, open-source ethos, and future-proofing engineering practices.
-For more information, visit our [Substack page](Your-Substack-Link-Here).
+For more information, visit our [Substack page](Your-Substack-Link-Here) or [flocode.dev](flocode.dev).

 ## 🎯 Why This Repository Matters